brizee/KnetikUnitySDK/README.md

 ###4.2 Game

 Game objects are retrieved through using the ```UserInfo.LoadWithGame```method and providing the game’s ID.
-With the game object, you can read its properties, GameOptions, and record metrics by name for the game.
+With the game object, you can read its properties, GameOptions, UserOptions, and record metrics by name for the game.
+GameOptions are read-only but can be refreshed using the Refresh() method on the GameOption instance.
+UserOptions can be created using the CreateUserOption method on the Game instance and saved (after being created or modified) using the Save method on the UserOption instance.

 ```
 int gameId = 1;
 Knetik.Instance.UserInfo.LoadWithGame(gameId, (result) {
   var game = result.Value;
+  UserOption optionInvertY;
-  if (game.Options.ContainsKey(“invert-y”)) {
+  if (game.UserOptions.ContainsKey(“invert-y”)) {
+    optionInvertY = game.UserOptions[“invert-y”];
+  } else {
+    optionInvertY = game.UserOptions.CreateUserOption(“invert-y”, “true”);
+  }
-    Debug.Log(“Invert-Y: ” + game.Options[“invert-y”].Value);
+  Debug.Log(“Invert-Y: ” + optionInvertY.Value;

+  if (game.GameOptions.ContainsKey(“messageOfTheDay”)) {
+    Debug.Log(“Message of the Day: ” + game.GameOptions[“messageOfTheDay”].Value);
   }
 });
 ```